WojjyGitHub/Final-Assessment/README.md

 - Fixed gallery and contact page where the heading and hamburger menu were not aligned
 - Justified sub-heading text in 470px mobile mode (contact page)
 - Centered heading in mobile mode (contact and gallery page)

+17/12/23
+- Modified brushstroke and explore text to better suit 470px mobile mode (landing page)
+- Reduced padding around art-page descriptions to better suit 470px mobile mode (landing page)
+- Added JS to the gallery page so that the modal only opens when the innerWidth of the page is > 470px